pypeit/PypeIt/doc/master_slits.rst

 It contains the main information on the traced slit edges, organized into left-right slit pairs.

-See below for the `Current SlitTrace Data Model`_.
+See below for the :ref:`master-naming`.
 This is written to disk as a multi-extension FITS file prefixed by MasterSlits in the Masters/ folder.
 See the :ref:`master-naming` docs for more.